erwinpaal/teams-wallboard/README.md

-# teams-wallboard
+# Microsoft Teams Wallboard
-This is a basic wallboard for Call Queues in Microsoft Teams.
+This is a simple wallboard for call queues in Microsoft Teams.
 Unfortunately Microsoft doesn't provide wallboard functionality, so I've created it myself.
 At the moment, there are no real-time call queue statistics available via Microsoft Graph, but the most important information is available via PowerShell.

 ## How it works
 I run the `teams-wallboard-stats.ps1` PowerShell script as a scheduled task, which starts when the server starts.
 This script connects to Microsoft Teams using the `MicrosoftTeams` PowerShell module and executes a `Get-CsCallQueue` every 2 seconds in an infinite loop.
 It writes the statistics to a txt-file on the web server.